olivierbJAVA/OC-DA_JAVA-P5-SafetyNet/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+You need to install the following software :

 - Java 1.8
 - Maven 3.6.2